kommitters/chaincerts-smart-contracts/README.md

 <img src="https://user-images.githubusercontent.com/1649973/235795202-02794303-b462-43bd-bb06-2e2dbf783d14.png" width="400">

-[**Chaincerts**][chaincerts.co] is a cutting-edge platform that revolutionizes the way certifications are issued, verified, and showcased.
+[**Chaincerts**][chaincerts.co] is a cutting-edge platform that revolutionizes the way digital credentials are issued, verified, and showcased.

-**Chaincerts** issues certifications as secure, non-transferable, and verifiable Soulbound Tokens (SBTs) on the Stellar network.
-These SBTs, managed through Soroban smart contracts, serve as unique identity tokens that showcase an individual or entity's characteristics, features, traits, and accomplishments in a visually appealing format.
+**Chaincerts** issues secure, non-transferable, and verifiable digital credentials on the Stellar network.
+Managed through Soroban smart contracts, serve as unique identity credentials that showcase an individual or entity's characteristics, features, traits, and accomplishments in a visually appealing format.

 # Chaincerts Smart Contracts